Mercury-Language/mercury/Documentation/README.MS-VisualC.md

         * x64 Native Tools Command Prompt for VS 2022
         * x86 Native Tools Command Prompt for VS 2022

-   These allow you to select between the x64 and x86 versions of MSVC toolchain.
+   These let you choose between the x64 and x86 versions of MSVC toolchain.

    Alternatively, you can start a `cmd.exe` session and use the batch files supplied with Visual Studio (e.g. `vcvarsall.bat`, `vcvars32.bat` or `vcvars64.bat`) to